suyeonson/docs/developing.md

 With Simpla your code determines the structure of your data, rather than the other way around.
 With a few simple tools you can create powerful data structures directly in your markup.

 ### Content IDs
-The most basic unit in structuring Simpla data is the content ID.
+The most basic unit in structuring Simpla data is the Content ID.
 All Simpla elements require a unique ID to identify their content in your project.
 In most cases you'll want to specify this ID in an `sid` (Simpla ID) attribute on the element.

 ```html
 <simpla-text sid="my-text"></simpla-text>